 The Switch to Espresso Machines

 A reinvention of the coffee machine – espresso machines didn’t appear until the 19th century.
-At this point, the greatest innovation in coffee makers was using steam pressure because putting water under pressure was the best way to get a good flavour from the coffee.
+At this point, the greatest innovation in coffee makers was using steam pressure as it was found that placing the water under great pressure was the best way to get the robust flavour from the coffee.

-One of the first espresso machines to be made was by Luigi Bezzera in Italy.
-This machine produced steam and boiling water at a perfect pressure to which the coffee would be made straight into the cup in a matter of seconds (espresso means “fast” in Italian!)
+One of the first espresso machines was made by Luigi Bezzera in Italy.
+This machine produced steam and boiled the water with a precise level of pressure so the coffee could be produced straight into a cup in a matter of seconds.
+Espresso means “fast” in Italian, after all!

 Ultimately, Bezzera sold his original patent to Pavoni, who successfully marketed the espresso machine worldwide.
 Thus, the Pavoni Machine was made.
-Despite its popularity, this version of the espresso machine had some faults: it was hard to operate if the temperatures of the water and steam weren’t right, and they couldn’t handle cream.
+Despite its popularity, this version of the espresso machine had some faults.
+It was hard to operate if the temperatures of the water and steam weren’t exactly right, and they couldn’t handle cream.

-Another huge aspect of this machine was that it was only available in coffee shops, meaning that you couldn’t enjoy it or make a cup of coffee at home.
+Another huge aspect of this machine was that it was only available in coffee shops, meaning that you couldn’t make a cup at home.

 The At-Home Espresso Machine

-In 1933 Bialetti created a new model of the coffee pot named the Moka Express.
-Like the past pots mentioned above, this pot was made of aluminium with 3 chambers.
-The bottom chamber is where the water would be, and a filter with an extended piece connecting from the bottom would be placed where the coffee is located.
-You’d then place the pot on the stove and wait for a gurgling nose to be made, signalling that your coffee is ready!
+In 1933, Bialetti created a new model of the coffee pot called the Moka Express.
+Like the previous coffee pots we’ve explored, this pot was made of aluminum with three chambers.
+The bottom chamber is where the water is stored, and a filter with an extended piece connected to the bottom was fixed between the water and where the coffee was stored.

 The Moka Express is still a popularly used design for coffee making, as coffee makers and fans still prefer the traditional taste and method of Italian coffee over newer methods.